How Tenant Isolation Works in Kestra Enterprise

 Multi-tenancy is a software architecture in which a single instance of software serves multiple tenants.
 You can think of it as running multiple virtual instances in a single physical instance.
 You can use multi-tenancy to separate resources between business units, teams, or customers.

-This feature requires a commercial license.
+This feature requires the Enterprise Edition.

 How does multi-tenancy work in Kestra

-Starting from Kestra 0.23, multi-tenancy is enabled by default and required.
+Multi-tenancy is enabled by default and required.
 All resources (such as flows, triggers, executions, RBAC, and more) are isolated by the tenant.
 This means that you can have a flow with the same identifier and the same namespace in multiple tenants at the same time.

 Data stored inside the Internal Storage is also isolated by tenants.